voxpupuli/puppet-elasticsearch/REFERENCE.md

 Data type: `String`

-File pattern for the file appender log when file_rolling_type is 'dailyRollingFile'.
+UNUSED, File pattern for the file appender log when file_rolling_type is 'dailyRollingFile'.

+Default value: `"'.'yyyy-MM-dd"`

 ##### <a name="-elasticsearch--datadir"></a>`datadir`